MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Experiments

+Fig.~\ref{fig:exp-obligation-3}(b) illustrates the evolution of \textit{Kendall’s $\tau$ coefficient} over iterations.
+The consistent convergence of $\operatorname{K\tau}$ across datasets confirms its reliability as an indicator for early exit.

-The scheduling overhead of \textbf{\textit{HiMIR}} consists of two parts.
+The scheduling overhead of \textbf{\textit{MIRAGE}} consists of two parts.
 The first is the runtime early-exit metric computation, which compares the ranking of top candidates across consecutive iterations.
 This step has constant time complexity.
 The second is the additional sorting per iteration.
-Since the number of granularities is small (fewer than 10), the overall overhead is negligible, less than 0.1\,ms per query.
+Since the number of granularities is small, the overall overhead is negligible (\textless 0.1\,ms) per query.